martmaamikk/veriff-integration-guide/docs/3-handling-responses.md

 ### Reasons for negative conclusive decisions

 Starting from 18.02.19 we give a negative conclusive decision (status declined, code 9102) when
-- A physical document wasn't used
+- Physical document not used
-- Suspicion of tampering
+- Suspected document tampering
-- The person showing the document does not look the same as on the document photo
+- Person showing the document does not appear to match document photo
-- The name entered and the name on the document do not match
+- Name entered does not match name on document
 - Suspicious behaviour
 - Known fraud

 (Legacy decline reasons before 18.02.19)
 - Document type is not supported.